 One hundred percent of our emotional pain or unwanted reaction represents “the exact edge-of-the-envelope” of our evolution.
 Or, as I heard someone say the other day, “My growth is always whatever lies just outside my comfort zone.”

-This Reliable Symmetry is based on a actually natural LAW I have identified called The LAW OF HAPPY SYMMETRY.
+This Reliable Symmetry is based on an actually natural LAW I have identified called The LAW OF HAPPY SYMMETRY.
 It goes like THIS:

-Whatever has the power to bring on fear, anger, despair, sadness, or the hell of regret (my old reliable hell) INHERENTLY HOLDS WITHIN IT our freedom from that very thing.
-Once we know what to do with it.
-(If you want to know more about that reliable HOW or see that it will work just as dependably for you as it does more me, I will be happy to share all we’ve learned about this immutable principle).
+Whatever has the power to bring on fear, anger, despair, sadness, or the hell of regret (my old reliable hell) INHERENTLY HOLDS WITHIN IT our freedom from that very thing once we know what to do with it.
+(If you want to know more about that reliable HOW or see that it will work just as dependably for you as it does for me, I will be happy to share all we’ve learned about this immutable principle.)